'The Studio' and Seth Rogen have record-setting Emmys as Noah Wyle and 'The Pitt' get top drama wins

 Best supporting actress went to Erin Doherty, who played a therapist opposite Cooper in a riveting episode that like all four “Adolescence” episodes was filmed in a single shot.

-The show brought blockbuster buzz, and the Emmys ate it up from the start, whether because of Hollywood's love for stories about itself (with A-list guest stars) or the television industry's love for stories that mock the self-importance of movie people.
+The show brought blockbuster buzz for its first season from the start and the Emmys ate it up, whether because of Hollywood's love for stories about itself (with A-list guest stars) or the television industry's love for stories that mock the self-importance of movie people.

 Backstage, Rogen clumsily tried to hold up all four Emmys at once.
 Asked whether the night will be fodder for season two, he said no.

-Smart's castmate and constant scene partner Hannah Einbinder, who had also been nominated for all four seasons but unlike Smart had never won, took best supporting actress in a comedy.
+Smart's castmate and constant scene partner Hannah Einbinder, who had also been nominated for all four seasons of “Hacks” but unlike Smart had never won, took best supporting actress in a comedy.

-She said she had become committed to a bit where “it was cooler to lose.”
+She said she had become committed to a long-term bit where “it was cooler to lose.”

 “But this is cool too!” she shouted, then ended her speech by cursing the U.S. Immigration and Customs Enforcement agency and saying “Free Palestine!”
 Political sentiments from the stage were otherwise rare.

-In perhaps the biggest upset in a night full of them, Jeff Hiller won best supporting actor in a comedy for “Somebody Somewhere,” over Ike Barinholtz of “The Studio” and others.
+In perhaps the night's biggest upset, Jeff Hiller won best supporting actor in a comedy for “Somebody Somewhere,” over Ike Barinholtz of “The Studio” and others.

 Colbert may have been the night's most popular winner, taking best talk series for "The Late Show With Stephen Colbert" for the first time.
 He got huge ovations both when he took the stage to present the first award and when he won.

-The win may have been something of protest vote and tribute to its host, weeks after its cancellation by the network.
+The win may have been the result of a protest vote and a desire to pay tribute to its host, weeks after its cancellation by CBS.
 Jimmy Kimmel, who was among his competitors, campaigned for Colbert to win.

 “Sometimes you only truly know how much you love something when you get a sense that you might be losing it,” Colbert said in his acceptance.